Western Cape, South Africa

 Living in Southeast Wisconsin, alongside Lake Michigan in the United States, where the countryside is relatively flat, makes visiting southwestern South Africa around Cape Town and environs exiting with its many majestic mountain ranges.
 You may get the impression that I am obsessed with the beauty of mountain passes of the Cape with my blog describing Chapman Peak’s Drive, Boyes Drive, and Franschoek Pass.

 There are more than 51,300 tunnels in the world with China (16,229) and Japan (9,760) being the most prolific.
 South Africa has ten vehicle tunnels and one rail tunnel.
 The most impressive, to me, is the Huguenot Tunnel on Du Toits Kloof Pass (gap in English) between Worcester and Paarl on the N1.

 The N1 is a national route in South Africa that runs from Cape Town through Bloemfontein, Johannesburg, Pretoria, and Polokwane to Beit Bridge on the border with Zimbabwe.
 It is 1,929 kilometers (1,200 miles) in length.

 Before 1825, farmers used the gravel pass to get to the interior beyond.
 P.A.
 De Villiers, an engineer, explored the idea of a road over the pass in 1930.
 The National Roads Board investigated the idea further in 1938 and finalized the route in 1940.
-The project started in 1941 and completed in 1949.
+The project started in 1941 and was completed in 1949.
 The vehicular accessible Du Toits Kloof Pass was conceived by and named for Francois Du Toit, a 17th-century Huguenot pioneer.
 Originally 48 km (30 miles) long, the pass elevated to 820 meters (2,690 feet).

 The 3.9 kilometers (2.5 miles) Huguenot Tunnel opened in 1988, reducing the distance of the old pass by 11 kilometers (6.8 miles).
 Driving time between Worcester and Paarl was reduced by 20 minutes.
 It is the largest curved structure in South Africa and operated as a toll road.
 The current (October 2019) toll charges R39.50 (US$2.65) each way.
 October 2021 R42.50 (US$2.83).